domenicomanna/domenicomanna.com/src/content/posts/2019-09-28-responsiveNavbarInReact/index.md

 }
 ```

-So, instead of going from display: none, to display: block, we go from a height of 0, to a height of 114px.
-Using these fixed heights allows us to add the transition property, which creates the smooth effect.
+So, instead of going from display: none, to display: block, we go from a height of 0 to a height of 114px.
+Using these fixed heights allows us to add the transition property, which creates a smooth effect.
 The height of 114px was used because that was the original height of the element when it's display property was set to block.
 Chrome's Developer Tools were used to check this.

 ## Conclusion